Skip links

 1. Token-weighted voting: As mentioned, this is the most common model.
 Votes are proportional to the amount of governance tokens held.
 While simple, this can result in a concentration of decision-making power.

-2. Quadratic Voting: This approach aims to address the imbalance in voting power by making each additional vote more costly, thus giving smaller stakeholders a greater relative say.
+2. Quadratic Voting: Introduced in Gitcoin Grants to amplify smaller stakeholders’ voices while preventing wealth concentration.
+This approach aims to address the imbalance in voting power by making each additional vote more costly, thus giving smaller stakeholders a greater relative say.

 3. Reputation-based voting: Some DAOs use reputation scores rather than tokens to determine voting power.
 Reputation is non-transferrable and must be earned through contributions, which can mitigate the risk of vote buying but complicates governance dynamics.

-4. Rage Quitting: This mechanism allows members to exit a DAO and withdraw their share of the treasury if they disagree with a proposal.
+4. Rage Quitting: A mechanism pioneered by MolochDAO, allows members to exit a DAO and withdraw their share of the treasury if they disagree with a proposal.
 It helps members protect their investment if decisions diverge from their interests, though it can reduce the DAO’s resources if many members leave at once.

-5. Liquid Democracy: In this system, token holders can vote directly or delegate their votes to a representative.
+5. Liquid Democracy: Merged approach in MetaCartel DAO.
+In this system, token holders can vote directly or delegate their votes to a representative.
 It merges direct voting transparency with representative efficiency, allowing holders to reclaim delegated votes anytime.
 However, it risks power concentration if a few representatives accumulate many delegated votes.

 6. Vote Escrow (Vote Lock-up): Participants must lock tokens for a specific time to vote, with longer lock-ups granting more voting power.
 This rewards those committed to the DAO long-term but can reduce liquidity and discourage new participants from locking tokens for extended periods.